Follow Me (Muse song)

-"Follow Me" is a song by the English rock band Muse, written by Matthew Bellamy for their sixth studio album, The 2nd Law.
+"Follow Me" is a song by the English rock band Muse, written and Matthew Bellamy for their sixth studio album, The 2nd Law.
 It appears as the sixth track on the album.
 The song was released as the third single from The 2nd Law on 7 December 2012, just over two months after the album was released.

 Composition

 "Follow Me", which is co-produced by Nero, contains influences from dubstep, like the early promotional, "The 2nd Law: Unsustainable".
 The song also shares instrumental elements from Muse's previous two studio albums, Black Holes and Revelations and concept album The Resistance, both of which were electronically inspired, like The 2nd Law.
 The beginning of the track features Bellamy's newborn son Bingham's heartbeat, recorded on Bellamy's iPhone.
 According to Bellamy, the song is about "having a baby and all that."
 This was later confirmed in an NME article where the song was described as Bellamy's "ode to fatherhood."
 The instrumental version was featured in the end credits of the film World War Z.